Gaspard-Bruno/gb-ui/README.md

 - type: 'object' 👉 will render a form, so it expects its fields to be  passed as questions.
 - widget: 'add-field' 👉 will render a row of fields based on the  of rows based on its value count,  differs from 'value-count' dependencyType because it has a counter to increase and remove its count.
 It expects its fields to be passed as fields
+- widget: 'district' will render two questions based on the object in `DISTRICT_PARISHES.js`.
+(Ideally, the parishes object would be passed to `<Form>` Component props)
 **Custom widgets should be specified as widget field**

 ### Form PropTypes